 88 Subfloor installation: Construction adhesive; Alternative materials; Cold climate alternate

-There are different ways to install a basement ceiling, depending on available height & the types of obstructions.
+There are different ways to install a basement ceiling, depending on available height and the types of obstructions.
 If headroom is sufficient, install a continuous suspended ceiling.
-Otherwise, nail a wallboard ceiling directly to the floor joists, enclosing pipes & ducts in boxes.
+Otherwise, nail a wallboard ceiling directly to the floor joists, enclosing pipes and ducts in boxes.

 Installing a suspended ceiling

-A suspended ceiling has the advantages of making utility lines accessible, overcoming sagging or uneven joists, making it easier to install light fixtures, & providing sound insulation.
-Components come in many colors & styles, & instructions for installation are usually included.
+A suspended ceiling has the advantages of making utility lines accessible, overcoming sagging or uneven joists, making it easier to install light fixtures, and providing sound insulation.
+Components come in many colors and styles, and instructions for installation are usually included.

-Be sure any wall & ceiling areas concealed by the new ceiling are insulated wherever necessary, especially the rim joist area.
-Insulate any cold water pipes to prevent condensation & dripping problems.
+Be sure any wall and ceiling areas concealed by the new ceiling are insulated wherever necessary, especially the rim joist area.
+Insulate any cold water pipes to prevent condensation and dripping problems.